freevariable/Sydneus-Serverless-Astrophysics/README.md

 # Universe
 *Universe* makes tens to hundreds billion of procedurally generated suns, planets and moons in a virtually unlimited number of persistent galaxies.

+The purpose of this code is first and foremost to optimize the number and length of calls (hence the costs) you make to our serverless back-end, then to provide features like JSON-formatting, per-user throttling and per-user billing (if you have paying customers).

 - Celestial bodies are generated as much as possible according to latest astronomical discoveries.
 The main gap lies in the lack of n-ary systems.
 - Provides physical characteristics, orbital parameters and rotation (spin) parameters
 - Calculates the **real-time state vector** of each planet and each moon
 - Galaxies are generated in 2D (meaning that a celestial body's state vector has no *inclination*, and that its rotation and revolution axis are always vertical to the galactic plane)
+- Results are cached in Redis
+- Some long running tasks can be shortened with **proof of work** (PoW)

-This code provides a front-end REST API to the back-end serverless generator, locared in *Azure function* and *Amazon lambda*.
+As explained above, this code provides a front-end REST API to the back-end serverless generator hosted in *Azure function* and *Amazon lambda*.
-The code also manages caching, billing and throttling.

 ## Getting started
 ### Installation